craftcms/docs/docs/cloud/headless.md

 When a request fails, inspect its status and these response headers in your front-end deployment logs:

-- `x-gateway-http-signature` contains request-signature diagnostics;
+- `x-gateway-http-signature` contains request-signature diagnostics; and
-- `x-gateway-rate-limit` identifies applicable gateway rate limiting; and
 - `Retry-After` tells the caller how long to wait before retrying a `429` or `503` response.